ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

   * The first option involves hardcoding the delimiter in the compiler, which is Not Great.
 Plus, wanting to actually use the delimiter to start a line in the string would require escaping it.

   * The second option requires adding new functions to ``Prelude`` and would trim the margins at run-time, instead of compile-time.
+This would also not work with ``OverloadedStrings``

   * Furthermore, any use case that doesn't want to strip leading whitespace either:
     #.
 Is agnostic to the whitespace (e.g. HTML) so it doesn't matter if it's stripped or not, or